adaltas/node-shell/doc/api/stringify.md

 ## Examples

-Considering a "server" application containing a "start" command and initialized with the following configuration:
+Considering a "server" application containing a "start" command and initialised with the following configuration:

 ```js
 require("should")